-Danielle Brian is the Executive Director of the Project On Government Oversight (POGO).
-Under her leadership, the organization has grown from two employees and a budget in the thousands of dollars in 1993 to an organization with over forty staff and a budget of six million.
+Danielle Brian is the executive director and president of the Project On Government Oversight (POGO).
+Under her leadership, the organization has grown from two employees and a budget in the thousands of dollars in 1993 to an organization with a staff of fifty and a budget of eight million.

 In the past decade, POGO’s work has resulted in

-- the passage of the Whistleblower Protection Enhancement Act, the Freedom of Information Reform Act, and the Inspectors General Enhancement Act;
+- the passage of major reforms including the Whistleblower Protection Enhancement Act, the Freedom of Information Reform Act, and the Inspectors General Enhancement Act;

-- exposing and removing of conflicts of interest at the Securities Exchange Commission, the Department of Interior and the FDA;
+- exposing and resolving conflicts of interest at the Securities and Exchange Commission, the Department of the Interior, and the Food and Drug Administration;

-- training over 2,100 Congressional staff on how to effectively use their oversight powers.
+- training over 40% of congressional committee staff on how to effectively use their oversight powers.

 Download a high-resolution headshot.